Nextpertise/keycloak-ip-authenticator/README.md

 # keycloak-ip-authenticator

-This is a simple Keycloak Java Authenticator that checks if the user is coming from a trusted network or not.
+This is a Keycloak Java Authenticator that checks if the user is coming from a trusted network or not.
 If the user is coming from a trusted network MFA step is skipped.
 If the user is coming from a non-trusted network MFA step is forced.

-The authenticator has to be used together with `Conditional OTP Form` component.
+The authenticator has to be used together with `Conditional OTP Form` or `Conditional OTP Direct Grant` component.

-See the following Youtube video which explains how to deploy and configure it in Keycloak: https://youtu.be/u36QK9oyrtM.
+This Authenticator is inspired by https://github.com/lukaszbudnik/keycloak-ip-authenticator.

+The `Conditional OTP Direct Grant` is a custom Authenticator and can be found here: https://github.com/Nextpertise/keycloak-validate-otp-conditional.

 ## build